karbonmanthan/karbonmanthan.github.io/_posts/2025-06-23-On-Carbon-Market-jargon.md

 | VPA                     | Voluntary Project Activity                                                                                                                |
 | VPA-DD                  | Voluntary Project Activity - Design Document                                                                                              |
 | VVB                     | Validation and Verification bodies                                                                                                        |

+[fn1]: Postman, N., 1990.
+Informing ourselves to death.
+In The Nature of Technology: implications for learning and teaching (pp. 7-14).
+Rotterdam: SensePublishers.